-There is however one drawback of bank-financed loans that they require documents that may need a long time to complete.
+However, one drawback of bank-financed loans is that they require documents that may need a long time to complete.

-You must choose the land for rental wisely.
-While purchasing the land keep the following things in mind
+It would be best if you chose the land for rental wisely.
+While purchasing the ground, keep the following things in mind.

 - Try to buy one with adequate transport access.

-- Choose one near schools, establishments, and points of interest
+- Choose one near school, establishments, and points of interest

 - Purchase land from a legitimate owner

-- Make sure that the land is not on a major fault line
+- Make sure that the land is not on a significant fault line

-The amount of capital you are investing determines whether your renting space will be single-story or multi-story.
+The amount of capital you invest determines whether your renting space will be single-story or multi-story.
 Before purchasing the property, conduct an intelligent search to make sure that the property has a clean title.

-Once you have the capital and the property make sure you have all the government clearances and permits form the respective government agencies.
-This will avoid any inconveniences in the future.
+Once you have the capital and the property, ensure you have all the government clearances and permits from the respective government agencies.
+This will avoid any inconvenience in the future.

 Once the house/building is constructed